How to Divorce If A Spouse Cannot Be Located

 Substituted Service in a Divorce in New York When Spouse Cannot be Found

 When making such a motion, the Plaintiff can propose any method of “substitute service” and ultimately, the court will make the final determination as to which, if any method is acceptable.
+When determining a method of alternate service, the law requires that the court authorize the method most likely to provide the Defendant with “actual notice” of the pending divorce.
+This alternate service provides the Defendant with “constructive notice” of the divorce.
 Common methods of substitute service include “nail and mail” service in which someone leaves the papers at the home of the Defendant and mails the papers to the Defendant; personal service on a friend or family member of the Defendant; service by electronic means such as email or facebook; and “service by publication” in which a legal notice is published in a newspaper.
 Service by publication is a traditional method of substitute service but it is falling out of favor by many because it is a time consuming and expensive process.

 What is Service by Publication in a New York Divorce?

-Service by publication in a New York divorce is a legal process used to serve divorce papers on a spouse when traditional methods of personal service have proven unsuccessful.
+Service by publication (sometimes referred to as divorce by publication) in a New York divorce is a legal process used to serve divorce papers on a spouse when traditional methods of personal service have proven unsuccessful.
 It is typically employed when the whereabouts of the spouse are unknown, or the spouse is deliberately evading service.
 Service by publication involves publishing a notice of the divorce action in a newspaper or other authorized publication as a way to notify the spouse of the pending divorce.

 Divorce on Default in New York